civican/legisinfo/44-1/bills/S-205/bill_text.md

     to provide, for the purpose of analysis, a sample of a bodily substance prescribed by regulation at regular intervals that are specified, in a notice in Form 51 served on the defendant, by a probation officer or a person designated under paragraph 810.3(2)(b) to specify them, if a condition of the recognizance requires the defendant to abstain from the consumption of drugs, alcohol or any other intoxicating substance.

-  **(8)** The informant may provide submissions in writing on the conditions that the judge may add to the recognizance under subsection (7).

-  **(9)** The provincial court judge shall consider whether it is desirable, in the interests of the informant's safety or that of any other person, to prohibit the defendant from possessing any firearm, crossbow, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substance, or all of those things.
+  **(7)** The provincial court judge shall consider whether it is desirable, in the interests of the intimate partner's safety or that of any other person, to prohibit the defendant from possessing any firearm, crossbow, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substance, or all of those things.
 If the judge decides that it is desirable to do so, the judge shall add that condition to the recognizance and specify the period during which the condition applies.

-  **(10)** If the provincial court judge adds a condition described in subsection (9) to a recognizance, the judge shall specify in the recognizance how the things referred to in that subsection that are in the defendant's possession shall be surrendered, disposed of, detained, stored or dealt with and how the authorizations, licences and registration certificates held by the defendant shall be surrendered.
+  **(8)** If the provincial court judge adds a condition described in subsection (7) to a recognizance, the judge shall specify in the recognizance how the things referred to in that subsection that are in the defendant's possession shall be surrendered, disposed of, detained, stored or dealt with and how the authorizations, licences and registration certificates held by the defendant shall be surrendered.

-  **(11)** If the provincial court judge does not add a condition described in subsection (9) to a recognizance, the judge shall include in the record a statement of the reasons for not adding the condition.
+  **(9)** If the provincial court judge does not add a condition described in subsection (7) to a recognizance, the judge shall include in the record a statement of the reasons for not adding the condition.

-  **(12)** A provincial court judge may, on application of the informant or the defendant, vary the conditions fixed in the recognizance.
+  **(10)** A provincial court judge may, on application of the Attorney General, the informant, the person on whose behalf the information is laid or the defendant, vary the conditions fixed in the recognizance.

-  **(13)** When the defendant makes an application under subsection (12), the provincial court judge must, before varying any conditions, consult the informant about their safety and security needs.
+  **(11)** When the defendant makes an application under subsection (10), the provincial court judge must, before varying any conditions, consult the informant and the person on whose behalf the information is laid about their safety and security needs.

-  **(14)** A warrant of committal to prison for failure or refusal to enter into the recognizance under subsection (3) may be in Form 23.
+  **(12)** A warrant of committal to prison for failure or refusal to enter into the recognizance under subsection (3) may be in Form 23.

 ### Section 3